How to Set Up Raspberry Pi Lighttpd

 When running this command on an older version of Raspberry Pi OS, you might run into a “package not found” error.
 You can work around this error by adding a third-party PHP repository to your device.

-Once you have finished installing PHP7.4 to your Raspberry Pi, we will have to go ahead and make some configuration changes to Lighttpd so that it knows to make use of it.
+Once you have finished installing PHP 8.2 to your Raspberry Pi, we will have to go ahead and make some configuration changes to Lighttpd so that it knows to make use of it.

 8. Now that we have installed PHP-FPM there are a few things we will have to do.

-To start off we will first need to run the following two commands, and this creates two symlinks so that Lighttpd will start reading the configuration files that set it up for PHP.
+To start off we will first need to run the following two commands.
+These commands create two symlinks so that Lighttpd will start reading the configuration files that set it up for PHP.

 sudo lighttpd-enable-mod fastcgi